aces/Loris/modules/data_integrity_flag/test/TestPlan.md

    [Automation Testing]
 6. Ensure that the right users show up for the dropdown [Manual Testing]
-7. Try 'Update' instrument status without specifying a date.
+7. Try to 'Update' instrument status without specifying a date.
 Required error message should appear and prevent you from saving.
    [Manual Testing]
-8. Try 'Update' instrument without setting the Flag Status.
+8. Try to 'Update' instrument without setting the Flag Status.
 Required error message should appear and prevent you from saving.
    [Manual Testing]
-9. Try updating the parameters and click "Update".
-Ensure the values are saved in the back-end table 'data_integrity_flag'.
+9. Try to modify the parameters and click "Update".
+Ensure the modified values are saved in the back-end table 'data_integrity_flag'.
    [Manual Testing]
 10. Go back to the 'Browse' tab.
 Updated data should show in the front-end table.
    [Manual Testing]